Doewon-Studios/RunCapybaraRun/index.md

 ## Overview

-**Run Capybara Run** is a fast-paced side-scrolling platformer where you guide a clever capybara through dynamic levels filled with obstacles and surprises.
-With fun visuals and smooth controls, the game offers an exciting experience for casual and competitive players alike.
+**Run Capybara Run** is a fast-paced side-scrolling platformer where you guide a clever capybara through dynamic levels filled with obstacles, surprises, and collectible goodies.
+With charming visuals and smooth controls, the game offers an exciting experience for casual and competitive players.

-Objective: You play as a capybara trying to escape from pursuing villains (capybara lovers).
-Run and jump across platforms, avoid traps, and collect mystery boxes that grant temporary hacks, hints, or power-ups.
-Reach the finish line without getting caught to win the game!
+Objective: Take control of a speedy capybara as you dash and leap across platforms, dodge tricky traps, and collect the capybara's favorite snack--yuzu!
+Test your skills in endless mode.
+How far can you make it?
+Give it a try!

 ## User Guide

 This video provides a walkthrough of Run Capybara Run.

 *Insert video here*

 ## Design & Illustrations

 The visual style of Run Capybara Run is lighthearted and playful, matching the tone of the game.
 The character design, environment, and UI were all created with consistency and simplicity in mind to support fast-paced gameplay without distractions.

 **Character Design**: The capybara was illustrated to be cute, expressive, and easily distinguishable from background elements.
-Animations include running, jumping, and reacting to obstacles.
+Animations include running, jumping, and reacting to objects.

 **Environment**: Platforms, backgrounds, and obstacles use a bright color palette and cartoon-like style.
 Scenery elements such as trees and bushes create depth.

-**Capy Snacks**: One of capybara's favorite fruit, oranges, are intuitive and stand out visually, so players can quickly recognize and pick them up during the run.
+**Capy Snacks**: One of capybara's favorite fruit, yuzu, are intuitive and stand out visually, so players can quickly recognize and pick them up during the run.

 **Storyboard Influence**: Our early storyboard helped define the game's visual flow and progression.
 Each scene was mapped to match the capybara's journey, giving the development team a reference for level pacing, enemy placement, and player feedback cues.